-Our dividend policy contemplates the payment of a quarterly base dividend and annual consideration of a supplemental dividend.
-Each year, the Board reviews the free cash flow generated by the business, the outlook for business conditions and priorities regarding capital allocation in accordance with our capital allocation framework, and determine whether a supplemental dividend should be paid.
+Each year, the Board reviews the free cash flow generated by the business, the outlook for business conditions and priorities regarding capital allocation in accordance with our capital allocation framework, and determines whether a supplemental dividend should be paid.
 If declared, supplemental dividends may be highly variable from year to year, given the volatility of commodity prices and the potential need to conserve cash for certain project capital expenditures or other corporate policies.
-In accordance with the policy, in 2020 we declared and paid an aggregate \$0.20 per share base dividend and no supplemental dividend.
-The payment of dividends is at the discretion of the Board, who will review the dividend policy regularly in the context of our capital allocation framework.
+In accordance with the policy, in 2021 we declared and paid an aggregate \$0.20 per share base dividend and no supplemental dividend.